Paul W. Beck: Pioneer aviator

 On 3 May 1911 Beck crashed S.C.
 No. 2 after its engine failed at 300 feet.
 Kelly, who had arrived in Texas a week after the others and was behind in his training, took the machine up a week later after its repair and was killed minutes into his qualification flight trying to land.
 Foulois blamed Beck for improper repairs to the craft, and also questioned his ability to command.
-However, the investigating board, of which both Foulois and Beck were members, ruled that Kelly's death resulted from landing at too high a speed and striking the ground with a wingtip when he attempted a turn.
+However, the investigating board, of which both Foulois and Beck were members, ruled that Kelly's death resulted from landing at too high a speed.
 In any event, the army shut down all aviation training at Fort Sam Houston and sent personnel and airplanes to College Park, Maryland, where its first aviation school was about to commence.
 Beck was ordered there as the instructor on the Curtiss machine on 15 June 1911, but Foulois remained on duty with the Maneuver Division until 11 July, when he was reassigned to the Militia Bureau in Washington D.C.

 Until that point the army had not set down any regulations or standards for qualifying as a pilot.
 In July 1911 it adopted the licensing requirements of the Fédération Aéronautique Internationale (F.A.I.), which Beck met on 3 August, earning FAI Certificate No. 39.
 He immediately began training 2nd Lt.
 Frank M. Kennedy of the 10th Infantry to be an instructor on the Curtiss machine, with Kennedy's solo qualification coming on 23 October.
 After the army published its own pilot qualification standards on 20 April 1912, Beck became the fourth army pilot to be rated a Military Aviator, on 12 July.
 He also earned the sixth "Expert" certificate awarded by the American Aero Club.

 On November 28, 1911, the aviation school relocated from College Park to Augusta, Georgia, for the winter; Beck's father died two days before the move and he remained in Washington, D.C. until January.
 When he rejoined the school, he immediately began training in the Wright machines, with 2nd Lt.
 Henry H. "Hap" Arnold as his instructor.
 He experienced two accidents flying S.C.
 No. 6, a second Curtiss machine acquired on July 27, 1911.
 On February 4, 1912, while taking off from Augusta, wind shear drove the airplane into a tree, shearing off the right wings.
 After the aircraft was repaired, he took it up on March 2 for a test flight and the engine failed at 300 feet, as had happened in Texas the year before.
 Attempting to glide back into the field, the bottom of the craft struck a treetop but he landed safely.

 During his command of the provisional aero company, Beck came into conflict with superiors in the Signal Corps, which may have been a factor in the Army's decision to invoke the "Manchu Law" on 1 May 1912 and return him to his "arm of service," the Infantry.